akamai/nodejs-user-linode-api/README.md

 ### About

-Source for a docker container for a node-red based API for
+Source for a docker container of a nodejs based application for registering users within a Linode account via the Linode API.

 repo is synced with docker hub at brianapley/nodejs-user-linode-api.